GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 in the cloud can be allocated for units of work, meaning that queries can be partitioned and distributed in parallel.

-By designing the system this way,
+By designing the system this way, our billing system is consumption-based and transparent.
+We bill for bytes processed and bytes stored, rather than resource or time-based metrics.
+Billing on these metrics means that queries can get faster, spanning multiple worker nodes and various compute resources without the end-user incurring any change in cost!

+For more information, read our [announcement post on GlareDB Pro]

 [All Data are SQL Addressable]: https://glaredb.com/blog/explain-glaredb-to-your-friends
 [GlareDB Cloud]: https://console.glaredb.com
 [CLI]: /introduction/installation/locally-cli.html
 [Python]: /introduction/installation/python-bindings.html
 [Node.js]: /introduction/installation/node_bindings.html
+[announcement post on GlareDB Pro]: https://glaredb.com/blog/glaredb-pro-release-announcement